-- Standard searches to detect anomalies that may indicate the existence of fraud, waste, and abuse - Scanning of incoming claims information against existing data sets, such as lists of deactivated providers - Creation of reference files that list providers that may be suspect based on known risks - Creation of informational content to support stakeholders in addressing vulnerabilities (e.g., white papers)
+The HFPP uses a diverse variety of approaches to identify vulnerabilities in partner data.
+These methods include standard searches to detect anomalies that may implicate the existence of fraud, waste, and abuse; scanning of incoming claims information against existing data sets, such as lists of deactivated providers; creation of reference files that list providers that may be suspect based on known risks; and creation of informational content to support stakeholders in addressing vulnerabilities (e.g., white papers).
+The HFPP has also expanded its study methodology to collect frequently updated data, including personally identifiable information (PII) and protected health information (PHI).
+The HFPP is currently using professional and institutional claims and is planning to expand to collect pharmacy and dental claims in the future.